TheYorouzoya/ostep-and-c/ostep-projects/processes-shell/SPECIFICATIONS.md

 invalid arguments to `ls` when you run it, for example), the shell does not have to worry about that (rather, the program will print its own error messages and exit).

-### Miscellaneous Hints

-Remember to get the **basic functionality** of your shell working before worrying about all of the error conditions and end cases.
-For example, first get a single command running (probably first a command with no arguments, such as `ls`).

-Next, add built-in commands.
-Then, try working on redirection.
-Finally, think about parallel commands.
-Each of these requires a little more effort on parsing, but each should not be too hard to implement.

-At some point, you should make sure your code is robust to white space of various kinds, including spaces (` `) and tabs (`\t`).
-In general, the user should be able to put variable amounts of white space before and after commands, arguments, and various operators; however, the operators (redirection and parallel commands) do not require whitespace.

-Check the return codes of all system calls from the very beginning of your work.
-This will often catch errors in how you are invoking these new system calls.
-It's also just good programming sense.

-Beat up your own code!
-You are the best (and in this case, the only) tester of this code.
-Throw lots of different inputs at it and make sure the shell behaves well.
-Good code comes through testing; you must run many different tests to make sure things work as desired.
-Don't be gentle -- other users certainly won't be.

-Finally, keep versions of your code.
-More advanced programmers will use a source control system such as git.
-Minimally, when you get a piece of functionality working, make a copy of your .c file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
-By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.